mirenradia/Research-Computing/03_Linux_Advanced.md

 Personally I don't like `vim` or `emacs` as I can't remember the dozens of commands you need to make them work and I find coping the files back and forth is too annoying so I use a `ssh` client like Cyberduck for mac, WinSCP for windows or on Linux you can use Dolphin or Nautilus.
 These make the remote directory look like a local one and you can open files with your favorite editor (which makes a local copy), edit them, then save (which should copy the file back, at least for Cyberduck) which makes working on remote code easy.

 However, I should note that it's not always possible to connect like that, for example if you need to ssh a few times to get to your code.
-For those situations, one still needs to know at least the very basics of `vim` which is a default text editor on most linux machines.
+For those situations, one still needs to know at least the very basics of `vim` which is a default text editor on most Linux machines.
 To launch it, you need to type `vim FILENAME`.
 This will allow you to view the file.
 To edit it, you need to enter the edit mode by typing `i` (from "insert").
 After editing, press the escape key.
 To close the file, you need to type `:q` to exit if you didn't edit anything, `:q!` if you edited and want to discard the changes or `:wq` if you want to save them.

 ## Scripting